Dynamics of Non-Classical Interval Exchanges: Unique Ergodicity

-In other words, almost surely the infinite intersection nests down to a point. \end{theorem} \begin{proof} It is enough to prove that almost surely, the sets $JQ_n(\Delta)$ nest down to a point.
+In other words, almost surely the infinite intersection nests down to a point. \end{theorem} \begin{proof} It is enough to prove that almost surely, the sets $\Gamma Q_n(\Delta)$ nest down to a point.
 To do this, suppose there exists a finite sequence $\jmath: \pi_0 \to \cdots \to \pi_j$ with the {\it diameter shrinking} property: There exists a universal positive constant $R<1$ such that when any $C$-distributed stage $\pi$ is followed by $\jmath$, the diameter becomes less than the diameter at $\pi$ by a factor less than $R$.
 By strong normality, in almost every expansion, the sequence $\jmath$ follows a $C$-distributed stage infinitely often.
-This implies that for almost every $\x$, the diameter shrinking occurs infinitely often and so the infinite intersection of the sets $JQ_n(\Delta)$ has diameter zero, i.e.~it is a point.
+This implies that for almost every $\x$, the diameter shrinking occurs infinitely often and so the infinite intersection of the sets $\Gamma Q_n(\Delta)$ has diameter zero, i.e.~it is a point.

-It is not immediate from the definition of $C$-distribution that a sequence $\jmath$ that shrinks diameter by $R<1$ at $W_0$ also shrinks diameter at every $C$-distributed stage by $R$ (up to a constant that depends only on $C$ and $d$), i.e.~that $\jmath$ has the diameter shrinking property.
+It is not immediate from the definition of $C$-distribution that a sequence $\jmath$ that shrinks diameter of the initial stage by $R<1$ also shrinks diameter at every $C$-distributed stage by $R$ (up to a constant that depends only on $C$ and $d$), i.e.~that $\jmath$ has the diameter shrinking property.
 The subtle issue is that a $C$-distributed stage is defined using the Jacobian.
-So it is not immediate that distortion is uniform along line segments in $\Delta$.
-The following lemma shows that for a $C$-distributed stage, the distortion along line segments in $\Delta$ is $C^2$-uniform.
+So, it is not immediate that the distortion is uniform along line segments in $\Delta$.
+The following lemma verifies that for a $C$-distributed stage, the distortion along line segments in $\Delta$ is $C^2$-uniform.

 Let $\pi$ be a $C$-distributed stage and let $Q$ be the associated matrix.
 Let $L$ be a line segment in $\Delta$ with endpoints $\mathbf{u}_1$ and $\mathbf{u}_2$ in $\partial \Delta$.
 Denote the unit tangent vector along $L$ from $\mathbf{u}_1$ to $\mathbf{u}_2$ by $v$.
 Let $\w_1 = Q \mathbf{u}_1$ and $\w_2 = Q \mathbf{u}_2$.
-As in Section~\ref{Jacobian}, denote the full derivative of $JQ$ as a map from $\Delta$ to itself by $\dr JQ$. \begin{lemma} For any pair of points $\y_1$ and $\y_2$ in $L$,
+As in Section~\ref{Jacobian}, denote the full derivative of $\Gamma Q$ as a map from $\Delta$ to itself by $\dr \Gamma Q$. \begin{lemma} For any pair of points $\y_1$ and $\y_2$ in $L$,